massgov/mayflower/README.md

 3. Render components in JSX
 ``<Button info="this will be the tooltip text on hover" text="button" onClick={button clicked()} />``

-For a guide and information on the components included in mayflower-react and there functionality visit our [mayflower-react storybook](https://mayflower-react.digital.mass.gov).
+For a guide and information on the components included in mayflower-react and there functionality visit our [mayflower-react storybook][mayflower-react].
 Click on the Info and Knobs tabs for component prop types, details and options.

 # Contributing, Releasing, and Developing in Mayflower-React